 The Trust purchased liability insurance requiring premiums of \$287,850 in 2018 for the policy term through November 11, 2022.
+The Trust renewed its liability insurance in November 2022 for a three year policy term, ending November 2025 for \$250,000.
 The Trust's special-purpose accounting policy is to expense in the current period any amounts that will not be available to pay future claims or operating expenses of the Trust.
-Accordingly, insurance premiums paid were recorded as reductions in net claimants' equity during the period from April 10, 2018 (inception) through December 31, 2018.
-The trust had no additional insurance premiums paid during 2021 or 2020.
+Accordingly, insurance premiums paid were recorded as reductions in net assets during the period from April 10, 2018 (inception) through December 31, 2018 and during the period ended December 31, 2022.
+The \$250,000 is included in claims payable, accounts payable, and accrued expenses at December 31, 2022 as the premium was paid in January of 2023.